pddpauw/BirdPi/README.md

 1) right verions of php in the CaddyFile (current version is 8.2)
 2) disable Apache (which get installed)
 3) enable Caddy as systemd service
-4) change permission in /home/ to make this work
+4) change permission in /home/pi/ to make this work (chmod 755 to this folder)
+5) change in the requirement.txt file to tflite_runtime-2.14.0-cp311-cp311-manylinux_2_34_armv7l.whl

 > [!TIP]
 > Changing your IP to a static IP can be done like this in Bookworm: